Small.

 Essential.

-In the vastness of the ocean, the minnow is often overlooked.
-It is small.
-It is quiet.
-But it is the foundation upon which the entire ecosystem rests.
+In the vastness of the ocean, the small fish is rarely the one that draws the eye.
+It doesn't need to be.
+It is the foundation upon which everything else depends.

 MINŌ is built on this reverence for the small.
 A single grain of rice, seasoned to the second.
 The precise cut of fish, aged to its peak.
 The sound of a needle dropping on vinyl.